This is why peaceful citizens turn into an angry mob

-To understand the reason behind the recent incidents of violence in the city, mid-day talks to experts in the field of psychology and law enforcement to find out how an individual, bound by norms of society and law, resorts to violence when he becomes a part of a mob
+To understand reason behind recent incidents of violence in Mumbai, mid-day talks to experts in the field of psychology and law enforcement to find out how an individual becomes part of a mob

 The recent mob violence at Diva railway station and a near-riot in Lalbaug over a minor bike accident are some of the instances that show how, in a matter of a few seconds, peace-loving, law-abiding individuals lose their power of reasoning and resort to violence when they are part of a group.

 Experts believe that in a crowd, individuals find it easier to vent out their personal frustration.
 File pics

 For decades, psychologists across the globe have developed theories explaining the dynamics of crowd psychology, better known as mob mentality. mid-day spoke to specialists and judicial experts to understand the ‘group mind’ and why the mentality of a group vastly differs from the citizens within that group.

 Experts agree that de-individualisation is the main reason behind mob mentality.
 An individual, who is otherwise constrained by laws of society and judiciary, feels unconstrained when he loses his individuality in a mob.

 Dr Varkha Chulani, clinical psychologist and psychotherapist, explained the concept of ‘comfort in crowd’, “The animal instinct of an individual, which is otherwise suppressed as he doesn’t have the courage to bring it out on his own, finds it easier to unleash in a group of people reacting the same way.”